Realizable Standard Young Tableaux: Rectangular Tableaux

+We are now ready to prove the lower bound of \cref{thm::upper and lower}, while the upper bound was handled in Subsection~\ref{subsec:upper-bound-rect}.

-\begin{proof}[Proof of \cref{thm::lower}] By Lemma~\ref{lem:min-extensions}, every $(m-1) \times n$ tableau has at least $\binom{n}{2}+1$ single-row extensions, yielding the recursion.
-The second statement of Theorem~\ref{thm::lower} follows from a repeated application of this recursion together with the observation that $|\rSYT(m,n)| = |\rSYT(n,m)|$; in particular, we have \end{proof} We note that better lower bounds for small $m$ can be found by applying Proposition~\ref{prop:2byn}.
+\begin{proof}[Proof of Lower Bound in \cref{thm::upper and lower}] By Lemma~\ref{lem:min-extensions}, every $(m-1) \times n$ tableau has at least $\binom{n}{2}+1$ single-row extensions, yielding the recursion.
+The lower bound in the second statement of Theorem~\ref{thm::upper and lower} follows from a repeated application of this recursion together with the observation that $|\rSYT(m,n)| = |\rSYT(n,m)|$; in particular, we have \end{proof}

-While Lemma~\ref{lem:min-extensions} is sufficient for proving Theorem~\ref{thm::lower}, it is a special case of the following more general result.
+While Lemma~\ref{lem:min-extensions} is sufficient for proving the lower bound in Theorem~\ref{thm::upper and lower}, it is a special case of the following more general result.